-- The City will monitor application of Development Code standards for constraints to development of new housing and recommend changes that would minimize such constraints and enhance the feasibility of affordable housing, while maintaining the quality of housing, and; - The City will address and remove/mitigate identified constraints pertaining to building height and parking requirements in multifamily zones.
-As part of the Zoning Code update associated with the General Plan update effort, by October 2023, analyze and implement a sliding scale, or similar standard, for parking requirements for residential projects based on unit type as well as consider revising the Development Code to accommodate three stories housing developments for RC and RA zones.
+- The City will mMonitor application of Development Code standards for constraints to development of new housing and recommend changes that would minimize such constraints and enhance the feasibility of affordable housing, while maintaining the quality of housing, and; - The City will aAddress and remove/mitigate identified constraints pertaining to building height and parking requirements in multifamily zones.
+As part of the Zoning Code update associated with the General Plan update effort, by October 2023, analyze and consider implement a sliding scale, or similar standard, for parking requirements for residential projects based on unit type as well as consider opportunities for building height maximum that can revising the Development Code to accommodate three stories housing developments for RC and RA zones.